 The Morrison lab works with a series of ecosystem-scale research questions designed to better understand the response of aquatic networks (rivers, streams, lakes, reservoirs and wetlands) and coastal environments to ongoing and episodic human perturbations, including intensifying land use, hydrologic manipulation, and changing climate.

-We use a variety of chemical and laboratory analyses to quantify nutrient (nitrogen and phosphorus) concentrations, stable isotopes, chemical biomarkers and spectroscopy indices that all together allows the assessment of environmental responses to different stressors.
+We use a variety of chemical and laboratory analyses to quantify nutrient (nitrogen and phosphorus) concentrations, stable isotopes, chemical biomarkers, spectroscopy indices, and microbial community composition and function to evaluate how aquatic systems respond to disturbances.

 Some of our current research questions are: